Vaquita: Population status

 Because the vaquita was only fully described in the late 1980s, historical abundance is unknown.
 Since 1983, all confirmed specimens, records, and sightings of P. sinus were evaluated.
 There were 45 records of P. sinus that were collected by skeletal remains, photographs, and sightings in 1983.
 The first comprehensive vaquita survey throughout their range took place in 1997 and estimated a population of 567 individuals.
 By 2007 abundance was estimated to have dropped to 150.
 Population abundance as of 2018 was estimated at less than 19 individuals.
 Given the continued rate of bycatch and low reproductive output from a small population, it is estimated that there are fewer than 10 vaquitas alive as of February 2022.
 In 2023, it is still estimated that there are as few as 10 in the wild.
 A 2024 survey observed a minimum of 6 to 8 individuals (with a maximum of 9 to 11), the lowest ever counted, but this number may just be a result of the small survey area instead of an actual population decline, as vaquitas freely move in and out of the survey region.
+Monitoring in 2025 identified 7-10 unique individuals and the birth of new calves.

 Conservation status

 The vaquita is listed as critically endangered on the IUCN Red List, which is only one level above being completely extinct in the wild.
 It is considered the most endangered marine mammal in the world.
 The vaquita has been listed as critically endangered by the IUCN Red List of Threatened Species since 1996.
 The vaquita is at risk of extinction due to its small population size.
-It was approximated at one point that there were 150 individuals.

 In 2019, the UNESCO World Heritage Site where the last vaquita are located was classified as a World Heritage Site in Danger.

 The vaquita is also protected under the Endangered Species Act of 1973, the Mexican Official Standard NOM-059 (Norma Oficial Mexicana), and Appendix I of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).

 For a small population such as the vaquita to recover after a severe decline in population size is very difficult.
 This conservation status is strongly influenced in part of the species reproductive biology.
-The large amount of unknowns surrounding the key reproductive parameters of the vaquita makes understanding its potential for recovery even harder.
+The large number of unknowns surrounding the key reproductive parameters of the vaquita makes understanding its potential for recovery even harder.